 According to Macrotrends, the average lifespan of a person living in Canada in 1950 was 68 years.
-In 2023, the average lifespan has increased to age 83.
-Figure 4 shows that by 2100, it is projected we will live to 92.
+In 2023, average lifespan has increased to age 83.
+It is projected that by 2100, we will live to 92.
 The World Health Organization states that even though we are living longer, we are living the latter years in poor health.

-Figure 4: Life expectancy from 1950 to 2100
+Macrotrends "Life Expectancy from 1950 to 2100"